operasoftware/devopera/articles/_posts/2014-09-26-better-font-face.md

 	<div style="font-family: open_sansregular"></div>

 	<!-- Initiates download in Chrome, Safari (WebKit/Blink et al) -->
-	<div style="font-family: open_sansregular">Content</div>
+	<div style="font-family: open_sansregular">Content.</div>

-This means that WebKit and Blink are smart enough to know that even if a node exists in the document that uses our new `font-family` but the node is empty—the font will not download.
+This means that WebKit and Blink are smart enough to know that even if a node exists in the document that uses our new `font-family` but the node is empty—the font does not download.
 This is great!

 What if we create the nodes dynamically in JavaScript?